Supersilent: History

 Supersilent was formed in 1997, when the free jazz trio Veslefrekk (Arve Henriksen on trumpet, keyboardist Ståle Storløkken, and Jarle Vespestad on drums) played a concert with producer and live electronics artist Helge Sten (also known as Deathprod).
 The concert encouraged them to record a three-disc, three-hour compilation of abrasive improvised material, simply titled 1-3, which was the label Rune Grammofon's first release in 1997.
 The name Supersilent derives from a logo on a truck seen in Oslo by the group around the time of these sessions.

 They refined their sound slightly on the follow-up, 4, which was released a year after, and in 2001, they released 5, culled from live recordings between 1999 and 2000 that changed the focus to slowly shifting textures and an almost ambient pace.

 Their 2003 release 6 is their most critically acclaimed album yet, with a focus on gentler and more melodic material.
 7, released in 2005, is a DVD concert film showcasing a 2004 performance in its entirety, and is another of the group's most acclaimed works.
 Supersilent played at the Huddersfield Contemporary Music Festival 2005.

-Storløkken is known from nearly a decade's cooperation with Terje Rypdal's Skywards, and in 2007 Supersilent joined with Rypdal at Moldejazz for a concert.
+Storløkken is known from nearly a decade's cooperation with guitarist Terje Rypdal's group Skywards, and in 2007 Supersilent joined with Rypdal at Moldejazz for a concert.

 8 was a studio album released in 2007 to mostly positive reviews.
 The material recorded in the 8 sessions was initially publicly announced for release as a double album entitled 8-9, but only a single album was released.
 Further material from these sessions was released in 2010 as the vinyl-only album 11.

 Early in 2009, the group announced that their drummer Jarle Vespestad had departed to pursue other musical interests.
 The remaining three members continued recording material and appearing live.
 Their seventh release, 9, was released in late 2009, and is a documentation of a single concert the trio performed earlier that year, featuring non-standard instrumentation (three Hammond organs).

 The group's next release has been revealed to be made up of "more acoustic" material, featuring the use of piano, recorded in the studio by the trio prior to the recording of 9.
 Entitled 10, this album was released on August 23, 2010.

 Supersilent has over the last 14 years become one of the most acclaimed improvisational bands.
 John Paul Jones used the opportunity to join them at the Punkt festival 2010, in Kristiansand, Norway.
 The bassist and multi-instrumentalist Jones has a long and eventful career as a rock musician, best known from Led Zeppelin and Them Crooked Vultures.
 The spontaneous and improvised collaboration with Supersilent was interesting, and they met again for new performance at Moldejazz 2012.